Almost split Kac-Moody groups over ultrametric fields: Hovels and bordered hovels for split Kac-Moody groups

 {\bf2)} Actually we proved (P7) and (P9) even when $F^v$ is non spherical.
 So one may define a projection $pr_{F^v}:\SHI_{F^v_1}\to\SHI_{F^v}$ even if $F^v\in F_1^{v*}$ is non spherical \cite[11.7.3]{Cn-10b}.
 This gives stronger links between the hovel $\SHI$ and its non spherical fa\c{c}ades.

 {\bf3)} For (P8) we proved also $\widehat P(x)=(\widehat P(x)\cap U(-C^v)).(\widehat P(x)\cap U(C^v)).N(x)$ which improves (P8) essentially when $F^v(x)$ has a well defined sign.

 {\bf4)} If we choose $\A$ as in \cite[4.2]{Ru-11} (which implies $\shs$ free) then $\SHI(\g G_\shs,K,\A)$ is the affine hovel $\SHI(\g G_\shs,K)$ defined in [\lc 5.1], with the same action of $G=\g G_\shs(K)$, the same apartments, the same enclosure map, the same facets, ...).
-By lemma \ref{5.5} the notions of (half) good fixators for filters in $\A$ are the same.
-Note however that, when (and only when) $\QO$ has not an (half) good fixator, $\widehat P(\QO)$ may be different from $\widehat P_\QO$ as defined in \cite{Ru-11}.
+By lemma \ref{5.5} the notions of (half) good fixers for filters in $\A$ are the same.
+Note however that, when (and only when) $\QO$ has not an (half) good fixer, $\widehat P(\QO)$ may be different from $\widehat P_\QO$ as defined in \cite{Ru-11}.

 The group $G^\emptyset$ of Weyl automorphisms in $G$ (\ref{2.3}.3c, \ref{3.11}f) is equal to $\psi(G^A).Z_0$ defined in \cite[5.13.2 or]{Ru-11} (as $\psi^{-1}(N)=N^A$ and $\qn(\psi(N^A))=W^a$).